Church of All Saints, Harlow Hill: Chancel

 The chancel arch is in doubled form, having an inner and an outer structure.
 The inner structure is supported on pillared corbels: a half-capital carved with acanthus leaves is supported on a short, smooth, round, half-column which is supported in turn on a corbel in the form of an inverted, fluted half-cone.
 The chancel window has three lights with a lancet window on either side; all filled with stained glass.
 The vestry is attached to its south wall, and the organ chamber is a lean-to opening from the chancel's north wall and connecting to the north transept via a door.
 The hardwood choir stalls, the south pulpit, the lectern and the communion rail were made by Thompson of Kilburn (1876–1955) and are not original to the building.
 The remaining north pulpit is original as designed and commissioned by the architects.

 Closure and re-use

 By November 2006 the building had been shut down due to wet and dry rot, and a meeting was held with regard to its restoration as an "important landmark."
 In 2009 the building developed structural problems and was declared unsafe and services ceased.
 The parish was taken over by Kairos Network Church, which is a Bishop Mission Order associated with St Mary's parish, Harrogate.
-As of 2014 the building had been deconsecrated and sold to A. Vause & Son, funeral directors, who were restoring the interior for use as a chapel of rest.
+By 2014 the building had been deconsecrated and sold to A. Vause & Son, funeral directors, who were intending to restore the interior for use as a chapel of rest.
+These plans did not come to fruition and in April 2023 North Yorkshire County Council granted permission to convert the church to a private dwelling.